Design Philosophy¶

-Given a large number of (black-box) optimizers which keep increasing almost every day, we need some (possibly) widely acceptable criteria to select from them, as presented below in details:
+Given a large number of black-box optimizers (BBO) which still keep increasing almost every month, we need some (possibly) widely acceptable criteria to select from them, as presented below in details:

 Respect for Beauty (Elegance)

 From the problem-solving perspective, we empirically prefer to choose the best optimizer for the black-box optimization problem at hand.
 For the new problem, however, the best optimizer is often unknown in advance (when without a prior knowledge).
 As a rule of thumb, we need to compare a (often small) set of available/well-known optimizers and finally choose the best one according to some predefined performance criteria.
 From the academic research perspective, however, we prefer so-called beautiful optimizers, though always keeping the No Free Lunch Theorems in mind.
-Typically, the beauty of one optimizer comes from the following attractive features: model novelty, competitive performance on at least one class of problems, theoretical insights (e.g., convergence), clarity/simplicity for understanding and implementation, and repeatability.
+Typically, the beauty of one optimizer comes from the following attractive features: model novelty (e.g., useful logical concepts and design frameworks), competitive performance on at least one class of problems, theoretical insights (e.g., guarantee of global convergence and rate of convergence on some problem classes), clarity/simplicity for understanding and implementations, and well-recognized repeatability/reproducibility.

-If you find any to meet the above standard, welcome to launch issues or pulls.
-We will consider it to be included in the pypop7 library as soon as possible, if possible.
-Note that any superficial imitation to well-established optimizers (i.e. Old Wine in a New Bottle) will be NOT considered here.
+If you find some BBO which is missed in this library to meet the above standard, welcome to launch issues or pulls.
+We will consider it to be included in the PyPop7 library as soon as possible, if possible.
+Note that any superficial imitation to well-established optimizers (i.e., Old Wine in a New Bottle) will be NOT considered here.
 Sometimes, several very complex optimizers could obtain the top rank on some competitions consisting of only artificially-constructed benchmark functions.
 However, these optimizers may become over-skilled on these artifacts.
-In our opinions, a good optimizer should be elegant (at least understandable) and generalizable.
-If there is no persuasive application reported for it, we will not consider any very complex optimizer in this library, in order to aovid the possible repeatability and overfitting issues.
+In our opinions, a good optimizer should be elegant and generalizable.
+If there is no persuasive/successful applications reported for it, we will not consider any very complex optimizer in this library, in order to avoid the possible repeatability and overfitting issues.

 Note